Mattixonix/real-estate-manager/readme.md

     </li>
     <li>
       Creates Building entities by adding their main photos (also provided by graphics) and the "d" attribute values are placed in the coordinates field.
     </li>
   </ul>
 </p>
 <p>
-  After such a procedure, displaying the created Estate, end user will be able to click on the building and go through it to its display stage.
+  After such a procedure, displaying the created Estate, the end user will be able to click on the building and go through it to its display stage.
 This action must be repeated on all entities.
 </p>
 <p>
   <b>Plugin available settings</b>:
   <ol>
     <li>
-      The first setting is to decide what type of entity we start displaying from Estate or Building?
+      The first setting is to decide what type of entity the block should start displaying from Estate or Building?
     </li>
     <li>
-      Then we select a given entity depending on the selection in the first point.
+      Then select a given entity depending on the selection in the first point.
     </li>
     <li>
-      We decide whether Apartments or Buildings are for sale.
+      Decide whether Flats or Buildings are for sale.
     </li>
     <li>
       Select the previously created form from the Webform module for generating leads.
     </li>
     <li>
-      Optionally, we set the style of the main images of the entity, useful when we want, e.g. format image to webp.
+      Optionally, the user can set the style of the main images of the entity, useful when the user wants e.g. format image to webp.
     </li>
     <li>
-      Optionally, we select the color and/or target transparency of the displayed SVG paths after hovering over them.
+      Optionally, the user selects the color and/or target transparency of the displayed SVG paths after hovering over them.
     </li>
   </ol>
 </p>
 <p>
-  We will see the result in the displayed block.
+  The result will be displayed in the block.
 </p>
 <p>
-  <b>Setting example (with demo module):</b>
+  <b>The settings example (with demo module):</b>
   <ul>
     <li>
       View from estate